IGNATIAN FAMILY TEACH-IN FOR JUSTICE

 Arrupe Leaders Summit

 The Arrupe Leaders Summit is for six emerging student leaders and two chaperones from our St. Louis U. High community to engage with students from Jesuit high schools nationwide to deepen their understanding of “a faith that does justice,” share ideas and resources for social justice programming, and become empowered to effect positive social change in their local and global communities.
-The summit takes place in Los Gatos, CA at the Presentation Center.
+The summit takes place in Mt.
+Hermon, CA.

 SPRING BREAK JERUSALEM FARMS IMMERSION